 Nevada Conference of the United Church of Christ or its successor.

 In addition to the regular Sunday services of worship, religious meetings

-may be called by the Board of Spiritual and Parish Life in agreement with the
+may be called by the Board of Ministry and Mission in agreement with the

 There shall be at least two congregational meetings of the church each year.

 There shall be an annual meeting in January for the consideration of reports,